Past presidents, family and friends bid farewell to Barbara Bush

 "My thoughts and prayers are with the entire Bush family," Trump wrote on Twitter, saying he planned to watch the funeral ceremony.

-Known for her trademark faux pearls and tart-tongued comments about life in and out of Washington -- but also her deep loyalty to family and self-deprecating humor -- Barbara Bush was in many ways a figure more popular among ordinary Americans than her high-flying husband and sons.
+Known for her trademark faux pearls -- which Jeb mentioned in his eulogy -- and tart-tongued comments about life in and out of Washington, Barbara Bush was in many ways a figure more popular among ordinary Americans than her high-flying husband and sons.

+She met her husband-to-be at age 16 when she was a schoolgirl and he was a student at an elite Massachusetts preparatory school, and they married in 1945 while he was on leave from wartime service.

+Bush made history as one of just two women to be wife and mother to US presidents.
+Abigail Adams, who died in 1818, was the other.

 Having undergone heart surgery in 2009, she was treated for years for Graves' disease, a thyroid condition.
 As her health failed in recent days, she was moved into comfort care at her home in Houston.